hussainburhani/build/README.md

 ---

 ## 🚀 Next Steps

 As with the IBM story, this first version is just the beginning.
 The model will evolve, but the **foundation is already in place**.

+---

+# Housing Price Prediction

+This project uses machine learning to predict the price of a home based on its features.
+It is built using Python and scikit-learn, and is intended to be a simple but complete example of solving a real-world problem with data science.

+The goal is to understand the full pipeline: from defining the problem, gathering and exploring the data, building a model, evaluating it, and making predictions.

+---

+## Project Structure

+This repository currently includes:

+- `model.ipynb`: Main notebook that builds the modeling pipeline.
+Includes data loading, preprocessing, training, evaluation, and prediction.
+- `explore.ipynb`: A supporting notebook focused on data quality checks and exploration.
+Helps identify issues and opportunities before modeling.

+More notebooks and modules may be added as the project evolves.

+---

+## Modeling Pipeline Overview

+The modeling notebook is broken into the following sections, which is a variation of a structure that was introduced to me during a data science intensive I took at General Assembly in Washington DC:

+1. Define data science problem
+2. Gather data
+3. Explore data
+4. Process and transform data
+5. Model and evaluate data
+6. Save model artifacts
+7. Prediction using trained model
+8. Answer data science problem

+Each section is designed to be clear and beginner-friendly, with comments explaining what each step does.

+---

+## 🛠️ Improvements

+This section tracks all meaningful updates to the project — new notebooks, pipeline changes, modeling enhancements, and documentation improvements.
+Each entry includes a short description and the date it was added.

+---

+### 📊 2025-09-30 — Added `explore.ipynb` for data quality checks

+I’ve added a new notebook called `explore.ipynb` to this repo.
+It contains targeted data exploration steps to assess the quality and structure of the housing dataset.
+This includes checks for missing values, outliers, feature distributions, correlations with the target variable (`SalePrice`), and other diagnostics that help improve the modeling pipeline.

+This notebook is meant to guide early-stage analysis and ensure that the data is clean, relevant, and ready for machine learning.
+It complements the main modeling notebook and will evolve as I continue refining the workflow.

+---

+## Getting Started

+To run the notebooks:

+1. Clone this repository.
+2. Install dependencies (e.g. `scikit-learn`, `pandas`, `numpy`, `matplotlib`, `seaborn`, `joblib`).
+3. Open the notebooks in JupyterLab or VS Code.
+4. Run cells step by step and follow the comments.

+---

+## License

+This project is open-source and available under the MIT License.